-Participates effectively in a range of conversations- Proficient communicators engage effectively on a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 4 topics and texts, building on others ideas and expressing their own clearly.
-They come to discussions prepared, having read or studied required material; and draws on other information known about the topic to explore ideas under discussion.
-They follow most agreed-upon rules for discussions and carry out assigned roles.
-Proficient communicator poses and responds to specific questions to clarify or follow up on information, and make comments that contribute to the discussion.
-They review the key ideas expressed and explain their own ideas in light of the discussion.
+Participates effectively in a range of conversations- Proficient communicators engage effectively on a range of collaborative discussions (one-on-one, in groups, and teacher led) with diverse partners on grade 4 topics and texts, building on others ideas and expressing their own clearly.
+They come to discussions prepared, having read or studied required material; explicitly draws on that preparation and other information known about the topic to explore ideas under discussion.
+They follow agreed-upon rules for discussions and carry out assigned roles.
+Proficient communicators pose and respond to specific questions to clarify or follow up on information, and make comments that contribute to the discussion and links to the remarks of others.
+They review the key ideas expressed and explain their own ideas and understanding in light of the discussion.

 Presents information, findings, and supporting evidence appropriate to task, purpose, and audience- Proficient communicators report on a topic or text, tell a story or recount an experience in an organized manner, using appropriate facts and relevant descriptive details, speaking clearly at an understandable pace.
-They can choose a topic and stay on topic using a few details.
-They include a beginning, middle and end with some facts and details.
-They can add some descriptive language to their details.
+They can choose a topic and stay on topic.
+They share the main idea or theme of their topic.
+Proficient communicators include details.
+They ask for feedback on the pace of the speaking.